-Since its inception in 2011, Unlock the Cure has raised nearly $9 million for TSC research.
+Since its inception in 2011, Unlock the Cure has raised more than $10 million for TSC research.
 The impact this campaign has had on our ability to build the framework for the next great medical breakthrough has been truly outstanding.
 You can find a full summary of the first phase of Unlock the Cure as well as a report on current progress here.

 In 2015, the TS Alliance entered phase two of this campaign, Unlock the Cure ACT (Accelerate, Collaborate, Target) Now!
 This phase will focus on driving collaborative science and building connections among the programs developed during the initial Unlock the Cure campaign.
 The result will be an inter-dependent research program where all components work together seamlessly to efficiently deliver new treatment options and continue to expand our understanding of TSC.

 The next four-year campaign is focused on three distinct calls to action: